IMPORTANT: CANADA POST STRIKE — YOU CAN QUICKLY PAY YOUR INVOICE ONLINE.

 What happens when gum tissue is unhealthy?

-Gum is a protective tissue that surrounds the teeth like a tight cuff.
-If you have insufficient healthy attached gum tissue, several oral health problems like inflammation, pain, bleeding and loss of bone and gums can occur.
+Gum tissue surrounds the teeth like a tight cuff.
+Insufficient healthy gum can lead to inflammation, pain, bleeding, and bone or gum loss.

 How can gum tissue be regenerated?